phpjeff/chordpro/README.md

 ```

 3. Configure your environment:
-- Copy `.env.example` to `.env`
+- Copy `env` to `.env`
-- Update the base URL and other settings in `.env`
+- Update the base URL and database settings in `.env`

-4. Set up your web server to point to the `public` directory
+- Configure your web server to point to the `public` directory

 ## Usage